Waste Watch

 Amount collected each year: 30,000 tonnes (approx.) – from households that subscribe to the garden waste collection service or taken by residents to their local Household Reuse and Recycling Centre.

 Where’s it taken?
-Garden waste is bulked at Waste Transfer Stations in either Morden or Kingston before being transported in HGVs to a compositing facility at Laverstoke Park Farm in Hampshire
+Garden waste is bulked at Waste Transfer Stations in either Mitcham or Kingston before being transported in HGVs to a compositing facility at Laverstoke Park Farm in Hampshire

 What’s it turned into?
 Peat-free, high-quality compost.